-Chronic lymphocytic leukaemia is not among the 20 most common causes of cancer death in the UK, accounting for less than 1% of all cancer deaths (2016).[1-3]
+Chronic lymphocytic leukaemia accounted for less than 1% of all cancer deaths in the UK in 2017.[1-3]

-62% of chronic lymphocytic leukaemia deaths in the UK are in males, and 38% are in females.
+In 2017, 40% of chronic lymphocytic leukaemia deaths in the UK were in females and 60% were in males.

 95% LCL and 95% UCL are the 95% lower and upper

 - Data were provided by the Office for National Statistics on request, November 2018.
 Similar data can be found here: http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths.

 - Data were provided by ISD Scotland on request, October 2018.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/index.asp.

 - Data were provided by the Northern Ireland Cancer Registry on request, March 2019.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.